psychemedia/island-storynotes/carus-wilson/02-telling.md

 *There's likely a long way to go on this, figuring out a proper story structure, finding the right characters to include and anecodotes to tell.
 Also finding variants for different time slots: a quick 5 minute tale, an 89, a 12, a 12, a 40, an hour long show.
 And so on.
 But for now, here's a quick run throufh of some of what I remember...,*

+I'd like to tell you a story.
+A story I stumbled across and pieced together over a period of about six weeks earlier this year.
+A story that started when I stumbled across a report of a letter, a *memorial*, presented to the magistrates of Newport whilst looking through the  online British Newspaper Archive.
+A story of the *nursery of vice* that Newport was at the time.
+And a story that ended with some literary detective work, and a very public controversy that played out in the northern press.

+So let's set the scene.

+It's the 1840s.
+Around the time my grandparent's grandparents parents would have been born.
+We're on the Isle of Wight.
+In Newport.

-It's the 1840s, Newport, the Isle of Wight.
-The telegraph is still a few years away, and the railway, but there are gas lights illuminating the town.
-Dickens had been resident on the island in '49, and his books were as popular as you might expect.
-At the end of the summer, "Shirley", a Luddite tale and the new book by Currer Bell, author of the groundbreaking "Jane Eyre" a couple of years previously, was about to go to press.
+The electric telegraph is still a few years away from reaching town, amd the railway hasn't arrived yet either.
+But there are gas lights illuminating some of the streets.
+Dickens stopped over on the island in '49, in Bonchuch, and his books are as popular as you might expect.

+At the end of that summer of 1849, "Shirley", a Luddite tale and the new book by Currer Bell, author of the groundbreaking "Jane Eyre" a couple of years previously, is about to go to press.
 Speculation would surely start up again about who the real author actually was.
 And perhaps a few, in anticipation, had started re-reading Jane's Eyre tale, of her time in Lowood School, with its miserable food, and cold damp chill, and the typhus, and the tyrannical Mr. Brocklehurst, who controlled the shcool as if it were some of prison camp for clergymen's daughters.

 Out on the Cowes road, just past Hunnyhill, Parkhurst Barracks; and the prison: something of an experiment, a facility for boys, something to help them become *useful* members of society, an apprenticeship, or transportation, in exchange for a pardon.

 In town, the area around the old St Thomas' Church, between Pyle Street and South Street, or Cosham Street as it was then known, opposite what's now the bus station, that was the area that had a certain *reputation*.
-For sure, you could find female company on Paradise Row, just down from the Castle Inn, on the other side of the road, but the area around Tontine?
-Plenty of places for a drink around there.
+For sure, you could find company on the appropriately named Paradise Row, just down from the Castle Inn, on the other side of the road there, but the area around Tontine Yard, there were plenty of places there for a drink.
 And plenty of places for more.

 The streets could be lively too.
-Rarely was week when the borough court  didn't have someone up on a charge of bring drunk, or disorderly.
+Rarely was week when the borough court  didn't have someone up on a charge of being drunk, or disorderly, shouting and singing in the streets at all hours.
 And the men could be just as bad.

+If you search through the old archives, you find some of the names coming round again and again, some of them quite quickly, some of them years apart.

+And one of the best named was old Repentance Adams, and I use the term advisedly.
+And you can't help but get the feeling that she someone who was known around town, someone you;d recognise, and would have heard tales of.
+I first came across her described as an "old offender" in 1835.
+She'd been hauled up before the court for stealing turnips and was probably in her late fifties at the time.
+A couple of years later, she was back in court again, at the centre of something of a *cause célèbre*.
+It seemed that someone in Newport had been stealing doormats.
+From all over town.
+When the culprit was at last discovered, it was old Repentance Adams.
+In the mid-1840s, it was baskets.
+And four months hard labour for a women now in her sixties.
+1850, and she's up before the bench for vagrancy.
+The last mention I saw of her, she was in her eighties.
+TO DO

-The 1850s.
-1854, to be exact.
-Francis Pittis, auctioneer, fair-minded and just, as you might hope for one of the borough magistrates, is mid-way through his second, year-long term as Mayor.
+Back in Newport, back in 1854, Francis Pittis, auctioneer, fair-minded and just, as you might hope for one of the borough magistrates, is mid-way through his second, year-long term as Mayor.
 And a great honour it is, too, to be Mayor at the this time, for the funds have finally been raised, and just within the five year time limit proposed, for replacing the increasingly derelict St. Thomas Church with a new Church.
 His Royal Highness, Prince Albert, has agreed to lay the foundation stone, and the Bishop of Winchester will preside over the ceremony too.
 Tickets are sold, seats are erectd, and a procession formed, the local Freemasons providing a strong showing and also taking part in the ceremony.

 A bottle, containing the coins of the realm and parchment roll, are placed in a cavity beneath the stone.
 The foundation stone was then partly lowered, and a silver trowel presented to Prince Albert, who uses it to spread cement on the lower stone.
 The upper stone is let down slowly, with solemn music, and appropriate words are said.
 His Royal Highness strikes the stone three times with a mallet, and its level is checked with a plumbrule.
 The Architect presents a maul to the Grand Master, who knocks the stone three times with it.
 And the brethren respond: *so mote it be*.
 The tools and the plans now presented to the builder, he in turn scatters corn on the stones then pours wine, and oil, over it.
 A prayer is offered, and again the brethren respond — so mote it be — and the foundation stone is finally considered laid.